croservices/cro/docs/cro-tool.md

     cro serve 8080 static_content/

-A hostname to bind to may be provided before the port also:
+An IP address to bind to may also be provided before the port number:

     cro serve 192.168.0.1:8080 static_content/